-The ending procedure may be initiated by either the 1 o device or the channel.
-If the procedure is initiated by the 1 o device, the end of operation is completed in one signal sequence, assuming that both channelend and device-end status conditions occur together.
-If the procedure is initiated by the channel, the 1 o device may still require time to reach the point where th proper status information is available, in which case a second signal sequence is necessary to complete the ending procedure.
+The ending procedure may be initiated by either the I/O device or the channel.
+If the procedure is initiated by the I/O device, the end of operation is completed in one signal sequence, assuming that both channel-end and device-end status conditions occur together.
+If the procedure is initiated by the channel, the I/O device may still require time to reach the point where the proper status information is available, in which case a second signal sequence is necessary to complete the ending procedure.

-One of three situations may exist at the initiation of the ending procedure (assume selection is already obtained):
+One of three situations may exist that will result in the initiation of the ending procedure (assume selection is already obtained):

-1. The channel recognizes the end of an operation before the ι o device reaches its ending point.
-In this situation, whenever the control unit requires service again, the control unit raises the 'service in' line.
-The channel responds with 'command out,' indicating stop.
+1. The channel recognizes the end of an operation before the I/O device reaches its ending point.
+In this situation, whenever the control unit requires service again, the control unit raises the service in line.
+The channel responds by raising 'command out', indicating stop.
 The control unit drops 'service in' and proceeds to its normal ending point without requesting further service.
-When the I/o device reaches the point where it normally would send 'channel end,' the control unit places the ending status on 'bus in' and raises 'status in.'
-The channel responds with 'service out,' unless it is necessary to stack the status condition in which case the channel responds with 'command out.'
+When the I/O device reaches the point at which it would normally send 'channel end', the control unit places the ending status on 'bus in' and raises 'status in'.
+The channel responds by raising 'service out', unless it is necessary to stack the status condition, in which case the channel responds by raising 'command out'.

-2. The channel and the I/O device recognize the end of an operation simultaneously.

-3. The 1/0 device recognizes the end of an operation before the channel reaches the end of an operation.
+- 2. The channel and the I/O device recognize the end of an operation simultaneously. - 3.
+The I/O device recognizes the end of an operation before the channel reaches the end of an operation.

 For situations 2 and 3, status information is available at the control unit.
-The control unit places the ending status on 'bus in' and raises 'status in.'
+The control unit places the ending status on 'bus in' and raises 'status in'.

-If 'device end' does not occur with 'channel end,' 'device end' is presented when it is available and an additional status sequence is required.
+If 'device end' does not occur with 'channel end', 'device end' is presented when it is available and an additional status sequence is required.

 Some status conditions are unrelated to any previous program-initiated command.
-One of these conditions is 'attention,' which is normally on console or communication devices.
-Another condition is 'device end,' which is generated whenever the corresponding device goes from the not-ready to the ready state.
+One of these conditions is attention, which is normally on console or communication devices.
+Another condition is device end, which is generated when the corresponding device goes from the not-ready to the ready state.
 These status conditions are handled in the same way as any other status information and are subject to the same rules as far as presentation to the channel and stacking are concerned.